Lustroawuah/alx_html_css/headphones/README.md

 ## Features
 - **Modern Design**: Clean and minimalist aesthetic to appeal to tech-savvy users.
-- **Product Highlights**: Dedicated sections for features, specifications, and user reviews.
 - **Responsive Layout**: Optimized for desktops, tablets, and smartphones.
 - **Call-to-Action**: Integrated buttons for purchasing or learning more about the product.